Interesting Migration Facts

 Europe and Asia are hosts to about two-thirds of all international migrants.
 They are the most popular destination for migrants.
-However, in absolute terms (country by country terms), Northern America (USA and Canada) has the fastest growing migrant rate.
+However, in absolute terms (country by country terms), Northern America (the USA and Canada) has the fastest-growing migrant rate.

 In 2013, about half of international migrants lived in these ten countries:

 USA (45.8 million), Russian Federation (11 million), Germany (9.8 million), Saudi Arabia (9.1 million), United Arab Emirates (7.8 million), United Kingdom (7.8 million), France (7.4 million), Canada (7.3 million), Australia (6.5 million), and Spain (6.5 million).